maryamrad99/PetPals-Habit-Tracker-OOFP/README.md

 # 🐾 PetPals Habit Tracker App 🐾

-A Python-based CLI habit tracker that gamifies building habits with virtual pets.
+A **Python-based CLI habit tracker** that gamifies building habits with virtual pets.
-Each habit is paired with a pet: completing habits increases your pet’s happiness and XP, while missing habits lowers happiness and breaks streaks.
+Each habit is paired with a pet — completing habits increases your pet’s happiness and XP, while missing habits lowers happiness and breaks streaks.

 ---

 ## What is PetPals?

-PetPals is a command-line application written in Python using object-oriented design.
+PetPals is a **command-line application** written in **Python** using **object-oriented design (OOP)**.
-It helps users build consistent habits while caring for virtual pets.
+It helps users stay consistent with their daily or weekly habits while having virtual pets that grow as does your progress.

 ### Features
 - Create, complete, and delete habits